-Asus Memo Pad HD7 review - hands on
+Asus Memo Pad HD7 review

 The Asus Memo Pad HD7 is the company's latest budget Android tablet - as the company behind the incredibly popular Nexus 7, we were expecting good things, but until today all we had to go on were some strictly hands-off photos.
 Now that the Computex show floor is open, we've spent some time with the device to bring you our hands on impressions.